Skip to main content

 (801-422-8692)

+Dedicated to promoting equitable treatment on the basis of sex by coordinating the university's efforts to prevent and respond to sex discrimination and sexual misconduct.
 Handles inquiries regarding non-discrimination and harassment policies.
-You may make a report to the Title IX Coordinator directly or report a concern here.
+You may make a report to the Title IX Coordinator directly or report a concern on their website.

 (801-422-4877)